-If you are looking at a bankruptcy lawyer’s web site (and I’m glad you’re looking at ours!), you may have heard a little about bankruptcy but don’t really know how it works.
+If you are looking at a bankruptcy lawyer’s web site (and I’m glad you’re looking at ours!), you may have heard a little about the bankruptcy process but don’t really know how it works.
 Here are the basics:

 You also cannot “cancel” or “undo” a bankruptcy filing once your case has been filed and a case number assigned.
 Bankruptcy cases are matters of public record and once you file, your credit report will reflect that fact for the next 10 years.

 The United States Bankruptcy Code sets out several different types of bankruptcies.
 Each type of bankruptcy is set out in a specific “chapter” of the Code, thus, we refer to “Chapter 7″ or “Chapter 13,” etc. Some types of bankruptcies are very common and others are quite rare.
 For example, Chapter 9 of the Code sets out the rules for the bankruptcy of a city or county – very few Chapter 9 cases are filed each year.

 Chapter 7 and Chapter 13 are the most common types of bankruptcies filed by individuals.
 Individuals can file Chapter 11, but Chapter 11 relief is much more likely to be filed by a business.